LUMS-WIT/NEST-Pakistan/README.md

 <h2>Clone or Run Next-Pakistan model</h2><br>
 <b>Step1: clone repo from below command and move to your project</b>

 ```
 git clone https://github.com/WITLums/Committed.git
 cd committed
 ```

-<b>Step2: On exisitng open CMD type below command to Open Jupyter notbook</b>
+<b>Step2: Into the current environmentD type below command to Open Jupyter notbook</b>
 ```
 jupyter notebook
 ```

-<b>On the top nav of the notebook you will find run all cell option, simply click and get desire result in /output folder</b>
+<b>On the top nav-bar of the notebook you will find run all cell option, simply click on it and wait untill execuation complete and you will find your desire result in /output folder</b>

 ## License
 Copyright 2023 WIT Lums